 Thailand is known for its astounding tropical beaches with crystal turquoise waters, fiery food, lavish royal palaces, temples and ancient ruins.
-It has been a magnet for tourists for decades and I am so glad that I got an opportunity to visit Thailand this year.
+It has been a magnet for tourists for decades and I am so glad that I got an opportunity to take a trip to Thailand this year.
 This country in the southeast of Asia will take you aback with the abundance of opportunities to explore.

-I went to Thailand for 9 days in mid September and today’s post is highlighting some of the things that I saw and did.
+I went on a trip to Thailand for 9 days in mid September and today’s post is highlighting some of the things that I saw and did.
 For this trip, the focus was food and culture and I have so much to share!

 Bangkok is Thailand’s capital.
 For a majority of tourists, Bangkok is the first stop on their journey to this fascinating country.
 The city is known for its historical monuments and vibrant nightlife.

 I really enjoyed Bangkok!
 It is full of amazing food,and very sweet people.
 I loved walking the streets and exploring the area.
 I flew in and out of Bangkok, so I spend my first and last days there.

 Among many noteworthy sights in Bangkok, Chinatown is a definite must-see.
 If you are a keen foodie, you’ll find yourself in a gourmand paradise here in Bangkok’s Chinatown.
 The district is very popular for its street-side cuisine packed with street-side restaurants, market stalls, and a great number of shops this district attracts thousands of visitors each day.
 And if you plan your trip to Thailand during Chinese New Year, you will definitely see Bangkok Chinatown in its full glory.